Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Results

 6 participants unsubscribed during the course of the study.
 5 provided unsubscription motivations: 2 participants indicated a disinterest in receiving recommendations (\textit{``I thought it was something else''}).
 1 indicated that they were no longer using CaringBridge due to the death of their loved one.
 2 indicated a lack of time to engage with the recommendations, with one adding in addition: \textit{``it's kind of depressing.
-Since we're already going through cancer treatments, it's hard to look at what other people are going through.''}
+Since we're already going through cancer treatments, it's hard to look at what other people are going through.''} We received only four replies to our final ``thank you'' email.
+The one non-clicking participant who replied indicated they had seen a few of the Site Suggestion emails but focused on using CaringBridge to get support from their existing network.
+The remaining three replies emphasized the importance of identifying some kind of common ground when reading a stranger's site.